FLS2: Expression in tomato cells

-Alkalinization Response Induced by the Flagellin Derivative flg22-ΔA16/17
+Alkalinization response induced by the flagellin derivative flg22-ΔA16/17

-Alkalinization has been used to show ion fluxes across membranes in previous literature.
-In this study, alkalinization induced by the flagellin derivative flg22-ΔA16/17 in tomato plants expressing the Arabidopsis FLS2 gene.
-Extracellular alkalinization was used to elicit a response in these type plants.
+In previous literature, alkalinization has been used to show ion fluxes across membranes.
+In this study, alkalinization is shown to be induced by the flagellin derivative flg22-ΔA16/17 in tomato plants expressing the Arabidopsis FLS2 gene.
+Extracellular alkalinization was used to elicit a response in these plant types.
 Alkalinization had no effect on non-treated tomato plants, but increased binding activity to FLS2 was shown with no increase in sensitivity toward flg22 in the tomato plants expressing the Arabidopsis FLS2 gene.
 This lack of increase in sensitivity could be attributed to a number of factors that are unknown, yet hypothesized.
 Even so, the binding of tomato plants expressing Arabidopsis FLS2 gene showed similar sensitivity of flg15 to that of normal tomato plants.
-This indicates that both the Arabidopsis FLS2 gene and the tomato plant FLS2 gene are both working in tomato plants expressing Arabidopsis FLS2 gene.
+This indicates that both the Arabidopsis FLS2 gene and the tomato plant FLS2 gene are both working in tomato plants expressing the Arabidopsis FLS2 gene.
 The Arabidopsis FLS2 gene responds to flg22 and the natural tomato FLS2 gene responds to flg15.
 Furthermore, the tomato FLS2 gene was analyzed for any derivatives that might be responsible for gene expression.
-Although less active than flg22, its derivative flg22-ΔA16/17 was found to elicit a medium alkalinization response in Arabidopsis FLS2 gene in both Arabipdopsis and tomato plants expressing Arabidopsis FLS2 gene.
-Essentially, the majority of flagellin perception occurring in tomato plants expressing Arabidopsis FLS2 gene is occurring because of the Arabidopsis FLS2 gene while a minor portion of flagellin perception can be attributed to the tomato FLS2 gene.
+Although less active than flg22, its derivative flg22-ΔA16/17 was found to elicit a medium alkalinization response in Arabidopsis FLS2 gene in both Arabipdopsis and tomato plants expressing the Arabidopsis FLS2 gene.
+Essentially, the majority of flagellin perception occurring in tomato plants expressing the Arabidopsis FLS2 gene is occurring because of the Arabidopsis FLS2 gene, while a minor portion of flagellin perception can be attributed to the tomato FLS2 gene.